KCErb/KCErb.github.io/projects.md

 #### Tutorials

-In the last few months, I've been focusing my efforts on tutorial writing.
+For a while I focused my efforts on tutorial writing.
 I've learned from my time teaching physics that one of the best ways to master a topic is to teach it.

 <img src="/images/so-wrong.gif" alt="right? wrong." class="img-responsive">